aditiV28/mental-health-tracking/README.md

     PORT = 5000

 Docker Setup
-1. Clone the repository: git close <repository>
+1. Clone the repository:
+       git close <repository>
+       Go to the root directory
-2. Build and start the Docker containers: docker-compose up --build
+3. Build and start the Docker containers: docker-compose up --build

 The above command should install all required dependecies and start your server at http://localhost:3000